Hunting simulator unique in the world

-Thanks to the hunting simulator the Lion Foundation can release the energy of the animals.
+Thanks to the hunting simulator, Stichting Leeuw can release the energy of the animals.
 Hunting also stimulates their instincts.
 The cats become physically stronger and faster, they build muscle and increase flexibility and agility.
 The simulator helps increase their quality of life.

-Currently research is being done into the effects of the hunting simulator.
-We expect the following positive results for the animals:
+Research was done into the effects of the hunting simulator.
+We have found the following positive results for the animals:

 - Less stereotypical behaviour